Harrington, Delaware

 Harrington is a city in Kent County, Delaware, United States.
 It is part of the Dover metropolitan statistical area.
 Harrington hosts the annual Delaware State Fair each July.
 The population was 3,774 in 2020.

 History

 Harrington was named for Hon.
 Samuel Maxwell Harrington, a former chancellor of the state.
 The town developed at a railroad junction along the Delaware Railroad and served as a rural trading center.

 Geography

 Harrington is located at (38.9237244, –75.5777033).

 According to the United States Census Bureau, the city has a total area of 2.0 sqmi, of which 2.0 sqmi is land and 0.04 sqmi (1.48%) is water.

 Government

 Harrington has a mayor-council system of government.
-As of 2017, the mayor of Harrington is Duane Bivans.
+As of 2025, the mayor of Harrington is Frank Tolson.
 The mayor of Harrington has a term limit of eight consecutive years while city council members have term limits of nine consecutive years.
 Term limits were implemented in 2017 and Harrington is one of only a few municipalities in Delaware with term limits for municipal officials.